-Two 50p coins we are going to cover here, 2009 50p Blue Peter coin and 2018 50p Newton coin.
-We set up our benchmark by using the 2009 50p Kew Gardens coin is used up against the two coins mentioned to see what is the rare coin within 50p group.
-In order to present a best picture of UK the rarest 50p coin in circulation, we must firstly define two base lines of term of rarity in 50p coin: a). mintage and b). statue of a coin: in current circulation where the coin is not out of date in decimalisation system.
+Two 50p coins we are going to cover here, are a 2009 50p Blue Peter coin and a 2018 50p Newton coin.
+We set up our benchmark by using the 2009 50p Kew Gardens coin in order to see what is the rare coin within a 50p coin group from 1971 to present.
+For presenting a best picture of the rarest UK 50p coin in circulation, we must firstly define two base lines of term of rarity: a). mintage and b). statue of a coin: in current circulation where the coin is not out of date in decimalisation system.
 Therefore, we can talk more on a same topic.

-Scenario I and II are used to illustrate the two base lines mentioned above, and a table follows behind each scenario case followed by a supportive table.
+Scenario I and II are used to illustrate the two base lines the above mentioned, and each scenario case followed by a supportive table.

-A mintage figure is highly and naturally connected with a coin where it is minted to put in place for daily use by a Minter.
-It is really hard to say how many coins a mint need to prepare, because demand is really hard to predict, due to many factors involved and cashless is getting more clear in our daily life in post-pandemic period.
+A mintage figure is important.
+A coin is naturally connected with its mintage.
+Coins are minted in place for daily use by a Mint.
+It is really hard to say how many coins a Mint needs to get prepared in advance, because demand is really hard to predict, due to many factors involved and cashless is getting more clear in our daily life in post-pandemic period.